ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ###### Add a link to our class Wiki

 find the files your have just worked on on your GitHub account (do you see the README.md file rendered, too?).
-Copy the link to them and paste it on our [https://github.com/leoneckert/cdv-fall19/wiki](https://github.com/leoneckert/cdv-fall19/wiki).
+Copy the link to them (this will probably look a bit like ``github.com/your-username/my-cdv-fall19/tree/master/my-work/week1/coding-foundation``) and paste it on our (Class Wiki)[https://github.com/leoneckert/cdv-fall19/wiki](https://github.com/leoneckert/cdv-fall19/wiki).

 ## DONE! 😃
 ### This was A LOT.
 Please be proud.